 Expertise: Psychology, education policy, education productivity

-Herbert J. Walberg, a distinguished visiting fellow at the Hoover Institution and a member of the Koret Task Force on K–12 Education, is a University Scholar at the University of Illinois at Chicago.
+Herbert J. Walberg, a distinguished visiting fellow at the Hoover Institution, is a University Scholar at the University of Illinois at Chicago.
+Walberg was a member of the Koret Task Force on K–12 Education from 1999 to 2013.
 His research focuses on educational productivity and human accomplishments.

 Walberg, who was confirmed as a member of the National Board for Education Sciences, joined two other Koret Task Force members in overseeing the research arm of the US Department of Education; he also served on the National Assessment Governing Board.
 Walberg is also chairman of the board of directors of the Heartland Institute, an independent, nonprofit research center headquartered in Chicago that provides policy analysis to national and state governments and journalists.
 Walberg joined the board of directors in 1993 and has served as its chairman since 1995.